NateMartes/Lehigh-Hacks-25/README.md

 ## Challenges We Overcame
 - Translating emotional data from simple yes/no responses into nuanced narrative tones.
 - Balancing creativity with emotional sensitivity and avoiding prescriptive “therapy talk.”
-- Integrating Claude (Anthropic) through AWS Bedrock and managing latency in real time.
+- Integrating Meta Llama through AWS Bedrock and managing latency in real time.
 - Designing an interface that feels like a storybook rather than a questionnaire.

 ---